Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch-Pt1/Lesson2.md

 **Asynchronous** &mdash; Schedules a task for __*immediate execution,*__ and __*returns immediately.*__

-An asynchronous function returns immediately, ordering the task to be done but not waiting for it.
-Thus, an asynchronous function does not block the current thread of execution from proceeding on to the next function.
+When you schedule a work item (task) __*asynchronously,*__ that task:

-When you schedule a work item __*asynchronously,*__ your code continues executing while the work item runs elsewhere.
+- will be submitted to its queue immediately, but it will also return execution to your app immediately, ordering the submitted task to be executed but *not waiting for it.* This way, the app is free to run other tasks while the submitted task is executing.

- a task that is run asynchronously will start, but return execution to your app immediately.
-This way, the app is free to run other tasks while the first one is executing.
+- can be *started* (submitted) by one thread but actually *run on a different thread,* taking advantage of additional processor resources to finish their work more quickly.

-Asynchronous tasks are started by one thread but actually run on a different thread, taking advantage of additional processor resources to finish their work more quickly.
+An asynchronous task (a closure or function) __*does not block*__ the current thread of execution from proceeding on to the next function; your code on the current thread __*does not wait*__ for the submitted task to finish &mdash; it continues executing while the submitted task runs elsewhere.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![asynchronous](assets/asynchronous.png) </br>